-Regular formal practice can help us better understand ourselves as well as how to attend to the present.
+Regular formal practice can help us better understand ourselves and increase our ability to stay present with an experience.
 The more you practice mindfulness, the more readily you can bring mindfulness into your everyday activities.

-To find out where I could best commit this daily practice into my day, I decided to experiment with time, place and method of listening to the guided meditation.
+To find out how I could best commit to doing this daily practice, I decided to experiment with time, place and method of listening to the guided meditation.

 Establishing a mindfulness mediation practice discipline is no different than establishing any other habit.
 For the sake of routine and consistency, it’s best to meditate at the same time every day (Steven Alper)

-1730hrs in a Bed & Breakfast after walking 13 miles This is not the time nor the place to practice mindfulness.
+17.30 in a Bed & Breakfast after walking 13 miles This is not the time nor the place to practice mindfulness.
 Too sleepy, having rested an hour after the walk.
 In a shared room, while they are having a shower is also not practical.